sungchun12/aws-lambda-based-etl/README.md

 **Use Case:** Creating a serverless data pipeline using AWS Lambda to minimize overhead managing infrastructure and have code invoked only when new files arrive.
 This serves as a template starting point.
 Not all scripts may meet your use case.

 **Technical Concept:** A lambda function is triggered when a new text file arrives in a s3 bucket.
-The file is checked for errors, parses the file name and concatenates it to the data, accesses secrets manager for Aurora PgSQL database credentials, exports normalized text "|" delimited file to s3 bucket, and inserts records into database with lambda function metadata for ETL transformation success/failure.
+The file is checked for errors, parses the file name and concatenates it to the data, accesses secrets manager for Aurora PgSQL database credentials, exports normalized text "|" delimited file to two directories in same s3 bucket(for batch and archival purposes), and inserts records into database with lambda function metadata for ETL transformation success/failure.
 Database and lambda function contained in the same VPC.
 Assumes VPC is configured to have lambda connect with Secrets Manager for http request.
 This demo works without a VPC.

 **Prerequisites:**
 * You have an AWS user account